pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 # Requirements

 ### Twitter
-Log in to your Twitter account and go to https://dev.twitter.com/apps/new to create a new application (you must add your mobile phone to your Twitter profile before creating an application.
-Please read https://support.twitter.com/articles/110250-adding-your-mobile-number-to-your-account-via-web for more information).
+Log in to your Twitter account and go to https://dev.twitter.com/apps/new to create a new application.

+You must add your mobile phone to your Twitter profile before creating an application.
+Please read https://support.twitter.com/articles/110250-adding-your-mobile-number-to-your-account-via-web for more information.

-Enter the following information:
+You'll have to enter the following:
 - **Name** (your application name, for instance, *sample_eh3rrera*)
 - **Description** (your application description)
 - **Website** (your application's publicly accessible home page.
 We're not going to use it, so you can just enter *http://127.0.0.1*).